 Tuesday, August 28, 2007

-Construction of a project expected to benefit Huntsville and Sam Houston State University could start in early 2008.
+Construction of a project expected to benefit Huntsville and Sam Houston State University could start in early 2008, according to an August 23 Item article:

 The Texas State University System regents have agreed to sell the property housing the SHSU Agriculture Center off Interstate 45 to K Partners Hospitality Group of San Antonio.